Ko Kut / Koh Kood Information: The Island, Beaches and Accommodation

 Then there is just a steep 100 metres walk down to the river.
 And then a short walk up the riverbed, scrambling over and around huge boulders, until you reach the falls.
 There are road signs in English to the falls.
-Basically you head towards the big trees and keep going
+Basically you head towards the big trees and keep going.

 You’ll see this marked on maps, in the centre of the island, and probably won’t be too excited about going there.
 After all, it’s just a tree.
-But the Makka tree, which you’ll also see called The Big Trees, 500 Year Old Tree or ‘Sai Yai’ on roadsigns, is definitely worth a visit.
+But the Makka tree, which you’ll also see called ‘The Big Trees’, ‘500 Year Old Tree’ or ‘Sai Yai’ on road signs, is definitely worth a visit.

 Deep in the jungle there are are two massive banyan trees in close proximity to each other.
 One estimated at 500 years old, the other around 200 years old.
 You won’t see the trees through the dense jungle until you are 20 metres from them.
 It’s only when you are up close that you can appreciate the sheer size of them.
 Very impressive and kids will love scrambling around the massive buttress roots.

 There’s a great viewpoint overlooking Ao Yai village.
 This is also another of the postcard views you see on most travel blogs about the island.
 There’s nothing other than a covered seating area where you can sit in silence and enjoy the panorama.
 You can also often see a few monkeys playing in the trees nearby.